The Ultimate Moving Boxes Price Guide

 Check with the company you purchase from to see if they offer this service.
 Otherwise, you can always offer the option to sell or give away on Gumtree as above 😊

-How many boxes & packing supplies do I need?
+Calculate your packing supplies: How many boxes do you need?

 Many box websites will offer a pack ready to go with all of the supplies you need based on the number of bedrooms or people you have to pack up.
 The savings from our research end up being around 20% off buying individually.
 But – if you’re within these prices ranges individually – you’ll know you gotten a good price overall without having to haggle to hard for only a few more dollars.